lessiideh/Bellabeat-Case-Study-/README.md

 ## Introduction

 Upon completion of the Google Data Analytics course on Coursera, it is optional to complete a case study to test and practice analysis skills gained through the duration of the program.
-Bellabeat is one of such case studies.
+The Bellabeat case study is one of such case studies.

 ## Bellabeat